beached/daw_json_link/docs/cookbook/member_options.md

 ## `EightBitModes`

-Controls whether any string character has the high bit set.
-If restricted, the member will escape any character with the high bit set and when parsing will throw if the high bit is encountered.
-This allows 7bit JSON encoding.
+Controls whether any string byte has the high bit set.
+If restricted, the serializer escapes bytes with the high bit set and the parser rejects them.
+This allows 7-bit JSON encoding.

 ### Values

 * `DisallowHigh` - Escape any character with the high bit set and throw when encountered during parse
-* `AllowFull` - Allow the full 8bits in output without escaping
+* `AllowFull` - Allow the full 8 bits in output without escaping

 ### Default